ravaioli/solarpunk-mandala/guides/protocols/05-dinacharya-daily-rhythms.md

 2. What Symbiotic moments occurred?
 3. How balanced were the Four Axes in my actions?
 4. What feedback loops completed successfully?

+#### Step 1b: Evening Cleansing & Pattern Release (16:00-16:30)
+*Activity:* Ritual Unwinding and Digital Detox Initiation *Focus:* "Wash away the day's accumulated patterns; create space for connection and reflection."
+*Duration:* 20-30 minutes
+*SPM Integration:* This is the physical enactment of the Liquefaction phase.
+It directly supports the "Pattern Release" and "Resource Assessment" that follow.
+*Scientific Rationale:* Evening cleansing removes environmental pollutants and supports skin health.
+A digital curfew 1-2 hours before bed improves sleep onset and quality by reducing blue light exposure and mental arousal [reference: Anandpara et al., 2024].

+*Instructions:*
+1.  **Second Skin & Oral Cleanse:** Remove sunscreen, pollutants, and makeup.
+Let the act of brushing your teeth symbolize clearing the "debris" of the day's conversations and consumed materials.
+2.  **Initiate Digital Detox:** Set a "digital curfew."
+Turn off non-essential notifications and place devices in another room.
+This creates a container for the evening's symbiotic connections and reflection.
+3.  **Transition Ritual:** As you cleanse, ask: "What three things from today am I consciously choosing to wash away?" (e.g., a stress, a distraction, an outdated thought).

 **SPM Integration:** Using `tools/necrocene-decoupling-protocol.md`